 What can happen out on the trail or in the backwoods?
 Almost every driver of an off-road vehicle has experienced a mishap or injury at one time or another.
 ATV liability insurance is designed to help you pay for the expenses associated with an accident, whether people, property, or both are involved.

-Contact an agent in the Trusted Choice® network today for advice on the type of coverage you should buy.
+Contact an independent agent in our network today for advice on the type of coverage you should buy.
 Whether you’re looking for 3-wheeler insurance or coverage for your UTV, an independent agent can help you choose how much liability insurance you need.

 Liability is defined as legal responsibility for your acts or omissions.
 You can be held responsible for an accident that causes harm to another person or their property by negligence, aggression or human error.
 ATV liability insurance protects you from high costs associated with accidents and injury.

-If you have questions about ATV liability insurance, the minimum requirements in your state, or how much coverage is right for you, talk to a local member of the Trusted Choice network.
+If you have questions about ATV liability insurance, the minimum requirements in your state, or how much coverage is right for you, talk to a local agent.
 An independent agent will work with you to review your risks and discuss coverage plans that meet your needs.

 Policies have three primary limits: